prurigro/darkcloud-nvimconfig/readme.md

 ## Installation

 1. Clone the darkcloud-nvimconfig repo and run the `update` script
-2. By default darkcloud-nvimconfig expects to be installed @ `/etc/darkcloud-nvimconfig`, if you're installing it elsewhere you should add `let g:darkcloudpath = "/path/to/darkcloud-nvimconfig"` to your neovim init
-3. Add `source /path/to/darkcloud-nvimconfig/init.vim` to your neovim init (after `let g:darkcloudpath = ...` if present)
+2. Add `source /path/to/darkcloud-nvimconfig/init.vim` to your neovim init

 ## Configuration